 Investors should have specific goals before they embark on investing.
 You can ask yourself and find out the reason for your investments and what you expect to gain at the end.

 A transparent plan will work wonders when it comes to the ways to invest money: active or passive investing.
 Each has its own perks, but you might gravitate towards one due to your lifestyle, budget, risk tolerance, and interests.
 According to David Gardner and Tom Gardner, Passive investing requires far less effort.
 More specifically, you can hire a professional as your financial or investment advisor to construct and implement an investment strategy on your behalf.
-Then all you need to do is put your money to work in investment vehicles, but you can still get good results over the long run.
+Then all you need to do is put your money to work in investment vehicles and use a free tool to track your investments.
+But you can still get good results over the long run.

 This approach is more appropriate for those whose savings goal is for quite a long period like retirement and those who find picking specific stocks complicated and time-consuming.